 PCB technology of highest complexity or with aspects that are expected to affect thermal endurance are IST tested within the technology perimeter for procurement as specified in 9.5.5.2.2.
 In addition, in-process IST testing as well IST testing for qualification is performed.
 The thermal endurance of PCB technology that does not fall within the technology perimeter as specified in 9.5.5.2.2 is, therefore, covered by the in-process IST verification.

+IST is a specific type of accelerated coupon test.
+The following provides a non-exhaustive list of available methods:

+assembly reflow simulation as per IPC-TM-650 2.6.7

+air-to-air thermal shock as per IPC-TM-650 2.6.7.2

+current induced thermal cycling as per IPC-TM-650 2.6.26A method A for IST and method B for CITC

+Furthermore, these test methods can be performed on several test equipment and corresponding coupon designs, as listed below:

+IST equipment and IST coupon

+CITC equipment and CITC coupon

+OM test equipment and IPC D-coupon

+HATS2 equipment and HATS2 coupon or IPC D-coupon

+This clause only specifies the IST test method.
+The potential use of other test methods is subject to review with the customer chain.

 Technology perimeter

 In-process control